SakshiMahajan899/backend-mortgage-system/README.md

 ### Custom Exceptions for Better Error Handling

- - Instead of generic exceptions, we have specific exceptions for better debugging.
+ - Instead of generic exceptions, I have specific exceptions for better debugging.